On Extended Thermodynamics: From Classical to the Relativistic Regime: Transformations properties of thermodynamical variables

-In this appendix, we outline the profes of the two lemmas used in the main text.
-For this, suppose that $(u, \hat u)$ are two (future pointing) unit timelike vectors lying within the cone spanned by $(u_{E},u_{N})$ so that they represent two admissible rest frames.
-The frames are related by a transformation $u \mapsto \hat u$ that can be convenient represented by
+In this Appendix, we outline the proofs of the two lemmas $(9.1, 9.2)$ employed in section (\ref{NES}).
+For this, let $(u, \hat u)$ be two (future pointing) unit timelike vectors lying within the ''cone'' of opening pseudo-angle $\epsilon$ formed by the four velocity of the energy frame $u_{E}$ and the corresponding velocity $ u_{N}$ of the particle frame.
+The vectors $(u, \hat u)$ define the time axis of the two admissible rest frames and we complement these vectors by two triads of spacelike unit vectors $e_{i}, i \in (1,2,3)$ and $\hat e_{i}, i \in (1,2,3)$ so that $(u, e_{i})$ respectively $(\hat u, \hat e_{i})$ constitute an orthonormal basis at the event under consideration.
+For this setting, we have